Conversations with Myself (album): Repertoire

 Conversations with Myself features five jazz standards along with three compositions by Thelonious Monk.
-For one of the Monk pieces, "Blue Monk," Evans uses only two piano tracks instead of the three used for all the other selections.
-Another of the Monk tunes, "Bemsha Swing," wasn't included on the original LP but was highly valued by Evans's manager, Helen Keane, and reinstated for the CD releases along with Evans's interpretation of "A Sleepin' Bee" by Harold Arlen.
+For one of the Monk pieces, "Blue Monk", Evans uses only two piano tracks instead of the three used for all the other selections.
+Another of the Monk tunes, "Bemsha Swing", was not included on the original LP but was highly valued by Evans's manager, Helen Keane, and reinstated for the CD releases along with Evans's interpretation of "A Sleepin' Bee" by Harold Arlen.

-The first piece recorded for the album was a new Evans original, "N.Y.C.'s No Lark," a "brooding" composition commemorating Evans's friend and fellow jazz pianist Sonny Clark, who had died one month before Evans began work on this album.
-The title of the piece is an anagram based on Clark's name, and its "B" section alludes to Igor Stravinsky's The Firebird, "which tells a story of death and transfiguration."
+The first piece recorded for the album was a new Evans original, "N.Y.C.'s No Lark", a "brooding" composition commemorating Evans's friend and fellow jazz pianist Sonny Clark, who had died one month before Evans began work on this album.
+The title of the piece is an anagram based on Clark's name, and its "B" section alludes to Igor Stravinsky's The Firebird, "which tells a story of death and transfiguration".

 The program is rounded out by a complex elaboration of the love theme composed by Alex North for the 1960 Stanley Kubrick film Spartacus, which Evans had seen at a drive-in with his friend the pianist Warren Bernhardt.
 Bernhardt recalled that during the film, Evans had said, "Oh, wow, listen to that theme, that's a beautiful theme."
 Evans biographer Keith Shadwick describes this highly acclaimed performance as "utterly inspired ....
 It goes beyond what is done elsewhere on the album ....
 Here, the pacing, contrast and drama that occur throughout the exchanges are a constant marvel.
 Evans takes enormous risks, such as the miraculous tracery of the fast right-hand lines embroidering the final collective improvisation."